ss23/owasp-2013/Lesson/A1-Injection.md

 While injection can cover a large (really, *large*) range of exploits, the most common one is probably the SQL injection.
 For those of you familiar with SQL, this should be painfully obvious.
 Yet, people keep getting it wrong.
 Hopefully this should help get you up to speed on what SQL Injection is, how to prevent it, and the different ways to leverage it in an attack.

-### SQL Primer
+### SQL Introduction

-If you're not familiar with SQL, chances are you can find a nicer primer out there than this, but hopefully this will get you up to speed with the basics of what you need to know.
+If you're not familiar with SQL already, hopefully this tutorial will help get you up to speed on some basic concepts so that you'll be able to understand everything we cover here.
+The first thing worth noting is that there are many different dialects of SQL.
+In this tutorial, to keep it simple, we'll try and keep the queries as basic as possible so that it "should" run on most of the databases you're likely to see.
+Specifically though, the code in the examples is SQLite, and we'll go over some MySQL specific features a little later.
+If you're looking for some more comprehensive information on SQL, I suggest you check out the documentation for your specific database solution.
+Since we're going to be using SQLite a lot, you can have a look at the [SQLite documentation](http://www.sqlite.org/docs.html).

+### Some Simple SQL

 SQL is a language to access relationship databases.
 Imagine some table, and each of the tables have relationships to each other.
 So, you have a Product, which might have a Seller (that is, a company that sells this product).
 The tables for that might involve the product having an ID, a Title, and a Description.
 The Seller might involve an ID, Name, and Address.
 Then, a field for linking them might be Product having a Seller_id.
 If you're familiar with OOP, you might be able to draw parallels from there.

 So, lets say we want to create these tables: